 A landlocked low income country, over 70% of Malawi’s population live on less than $1.09 (£1.40) a day.
-80% of Malawi’s economy relies upon produce from smallholder farmers yet with the increased threat of climate induced events such as floods and droughts in line with the increasing impact of climate change are resulting in high inflation and high food prices.
+80% of Malawi’s economy relies upon produce from smallholder farmers yet with the increased threat of climate induced events such as floods and droughts in line with the increasing impact of climate change is resulting in high inflation and high food prices.
 As a result, the livelihoods of many families are fragile and increasingly vulnerable.

-With over a quarter of income based on agriculture, climate-induced disaster, poses a huge problem to local families.
+With over a quarter of income based on agriculture, climate-induced disaster poses a huge problem to local families.
 With extremely limited options to earn a livelihood when agriculture fails, families have few options to earn an income and provide food for their families.

 For many people in Malawi life can be particularly challenging: